 Service is the bond that unites the Virginia Tech Corps of Cadets.
 In fact, during each of the 2012-13 and 2013-14 academic years, cadets donated more than 12,000 hours of service.

 Each cadet company, made up of about 80 cadets, organizes and performs at least one company service project each semester.
 The projects fill needs on campus and in the local community while providing cadets the opportunity to learn to organize and lead a major project that fosters team building within their unit.

-"Whether it is cleaning up the Cascades [Recreation Area], building signs for the International Street Fair, or setting up tents and booths for various other events, I thoroughly enjoyed the feeling associated with helping others who could not have completed their missions and greater service projects without our help," said Cadet Regimental Commander Jordan Disney of Owings Mills, Md., a senior majoring in psychology.
+"Whether it is cleaning up the Cascades [Recreation Area], building signs for the International Street Fair, or setting up tents and booths for various other events, I thoroughly enjoyed the feeling associated with helping others who could not have completed their missions and greater service projects without our help," said cadet Regimental Commander Jordan Disney of Owings Mills, Maryland, a senior majoring in psychology.
 "The thanks and praise are among the most gratifying awards we cadets cherish."

 Over the years, cadet companies have developed long-term relationships with their campus and community partners.
 Those relationships have allowed a one-day event to grow into efforts that span years and entire cadet careers.

 “I know I joined the Corps of Cadets to serve others, and I personally feel a connection with that thought after every completed service project I participate in," Disney said.

 In fall 2011, retired U.S. Army Col. Denny Cochrane, who serves as the university’s sustainability program manager, asked if cadets would help with the trash and recycling efforts at Gobblerfest, the annual fall festival showcasing campus and community activities.

 Golf Company stepped up as the primary volunteers to collect trash and recycling.
 In 2013, two more companies, Hotel and India, joined the effort to provide setup and teardown support for the event.